MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-latest.md

     - The database name.
     - The database file and log settings.
 The database settings should not be lower than the default values that are specified.
     - The path of the backup file that you downloaded earlier.
-The default name of the Finance + Operations database is **AXDB**.
+The default name of the Finance + Operations (on-premises) database is **AXDB**.

     > [!IMPORTANT]
     > - The user who is running the SQL service and the user who is running the scripts should have **Read** access on the folder or share where the backup file is located.